 Step 3 - Join a Bitcoin Mining Pool

-Step 4 - Set Up Wallet
+Step 4 - Set Up A Bitcoin Wallet

-The next step to mining is to set up a Bitcoin wallet or use your existing Bitcoin wallet to receive the Bitcoins you mine.
+The next step to mining bitcoins is to set up a Bitcoin wallet or use your existing Bitcoin wallet to receive the Bitcoins you mine.
 A Bitcoin wallet is like a traditional wallet and can be software, mobile, web-based.
 Bitcoin hardware wallets are also available.

-Bitcoins are sent to your wallet by using a unique address that only belongs to you.
-The most important step in setting up your wallet is securing it from potential threats by enabling two-factor authentication or keeping it on an offline computer that doesn't have access to the Internet.
+Bitcoins are sent to your Bitcoin wallet by using a unique address that only belongs to you.
+The most important step in setting up your Bitcoin wallet is securing it from potential threats by enabling two-factor authentication or keeping it on an offline computer that doesn't have access to the Internet.
 Wallets can be obtained by downloading a software client to your computer.